Plain English

-Plain English (or layman's terms) are groups of words that are easy to understand and easy to know.
+Plain English (also referred to as layman's terms) is a mode of writing or speaking the English language intended to be easy to understand regardless of one's familiarity with a given topic.
 It usually avoids the use of rare words and uncommon euphemisms to explain the subject.
 Plain English wording is intended to be suitable for almost anyone, and it allows for good understanding to help readers know a topic.
-It is considered as a part of Plain Language.
+It is considered a part of plain language.

 Etymology

 The term derives from the 16th-century idiom "in plain English", meaning "in clear, straightforward language" as well as the Latin planus ("flat").

-Another name for the term, layman's terms, is derived from the idiom "in layman's terms" which refers to language phrased simply enough that a layperson, or common person without expertise on the subject, can understand.
+Another name for the term, layman's terms, is derived from the idiom "in layman's terms" which refers to language phrased simply enough that a layman, or common person without expertise on the subject, can understand.

 History

 United Kingdom

-In 1946, writer George Orwell wrote an essay titled, "Politics and the English Language", where he criticized the dangers of "ugly and inaccurate" contemporary written English.
+In 1946, writer George Orwell wrote an essay titled "Politics and the English Language", where he criticized the dangers of "ugly and inaccurate" contemporary written English.
 The essay focuses particularly on politics where pacification can be used to mean "...defenceless villages are bombarded from the air, the inhabitants driven out into the countryside, the cattle machine-gunned, the huts set on fire with incendiary bullets...".

 In 1948, HM Treasury asked Sir Ernest Gowers to provide a guide to officials on avoiding pompous and over-elaborate writing.
 He wrote, "writing is an instrument for conveying ideas from one mind to another; the writer's job is to make his reader apprehend his meaning readily and precisely."

 Gowers' guide was published as a slim paperback Plain Words, a guide to the use of English in 1948, followed by a sequel The ABC of Plain Words in 1951, and a hardback book combining both, The Complete Plain Words, in 1954 – which has never been out of print since.
 Gowers argued that legal English was a special case, saying that legal drafting:

 There is a trend toward plainer language in legal documents.
 Plain English Campaign has been campaigning since 1979 "against gobbledygook, jargon and misleading public information."
 The campaign has helped many government departments and other official organisations with their documents, reports and publications.
 They believe that everyone should have access to clear and concise information."
 The 1999 "Unfair Terms in Consumer Contracts" regulations mandate "plain and intelligible" language.

 An inquiry into the 2005 London bombings recommended that emergency services should always use plain English.
 It found that verbosity can lead to misunderstandings that could cost lives.